 |In their own words||“To provide health and nutrition services for children and mothers and poor families to improve their health, quality of life, and community participation through projects and programs.”|

 - In 2014, IRFAN was labeled a terrorist entity by the Canadian government.
-This decision was based on findings that money was transferred from IRFAN to various organizations that then funneled funds or cooperated with Hamas.
-AEI was one such organization.
+This decision was based on findings that money was transferred from IRFAN to various organizations that then funneled funds to or cooperated with Hamas.
+Ard El Insan was one such organization.
 (See below for more details.)

-- Ard el Insan (AEI) is a Gaza-based health organization that claims to deal with malnutrition, anemia, and other conditions.
+- Ard El Insan (AEI) is a Gaza-based health organization that claims to deal with malnutrition, anemia, and other conditions.

-Alleged Ties to Hamas
+Alleged Ties to Terrorism

 - In 2014, IRFAN was labeled a terrorist entity by the Canadian government.
 This decision was based on findings that money was transferred from IRFAN to various organizations that then funneled funds or cooperated with Hamas.
-AEI was one such organization.

 - The Canada Revenue Agency (CRA) found that IRFAN funded AEI, which provided food packages and aid (valued at $181,868) to the Palestinian Ministry of Health under the Hamas government.

 - The report from the Canadian government states, “Our audit findings also note that, in May 2008, IRFAN-Canada sent a letter directly to the Minister of Health affirming its support for the Hamas Ministry.
 Ard El Insan is carbon-copied on the letter.”